withpulp/activity-tracker/README.md

 ##### Social Sign In
 ```
-When I'm ready to track an acitivty
+When I'm ready to track an activity
 I want to sign in using Twitter, Google, Facebook
 So that I can quickly access my profile
 ```